girover/javaFxValdation/README.md

 However, you can customize the error messages for any rule on any field by using the `@Msg` annotation.
 This annotation allows you to specify the name of the rule and the message you want to display in case of a violation.

-For example, if you want to change the error message for the field `emailAddress`:
+For example, if you want to change the error messages for the field `emailAddress`:

 ```java